 Declares a MIP thread callback function, called every time a MIP worker problem is created by the parallel MIP code.
 This callback function will be called in addition to any callbacks already added by addcbmipthread.

+'''

+problem.addcbmipthread(callback, data, priority)

-''' problem.addcbmipthread (f_mipthread, object, priority) f_mipthread (my_prob, my_object, thread_prob) '''
+callback(my_prob, my_object, thread_prob)

+'''